-Insert the Resource CD into your CD-ROM drive, click Start and choose Run.
-In the field that appears, enter F:\XXX\Setup.exe (if "F" is the letter of your CD-ROM drive; XXX is the setup program path, which is labeled on the Resource CD), figure 2-1 should then appear.
+1. Insert the Resource CD into your CD-ROM drive, Click the Start button and choose Run.
+In the field that appears, enter F:\XXX\Setup.exe (If "F" is the letter of your CD-ROM drive, XXX represents the setup program path, which is labeled on the Resource CD), then Figure 2-1 will appear.

-You can click Cancel to end the installation on the Preparing Setup screen, figure 2-1.
-Otherwise, the Setup Wizard will display a screen similar to that shown in figure 2-2 after a moment.
+2. You can click Cancel to end the installation in the screen above.
+Otherwise, the installation will continue, and then Figure 2-2 will display after a moment.